sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 3**

-Option 1 is the false one.
+Option 1 is the correct one.
 We can definitely get to 100% branch coverage there with the help of mocks.

 **Exercise 4**